 Hyacinth Blue Jacket

-Perhaps the most useful of all the hyacinths, because its deep blue hue blends easily with almost any color in the spectrum.
-Combines especially well with yellow daffodils, which bloom at about the same time.
+Perhaps the most useful of all the hyacinths, because its deep purple-blue hue blends easily with almost any color in the spectrum.
+Combines especially well with early-flowering yellow daffodils.
 Smells as good as it looks.

 |Quantity||Price per bulb|